christian-posta/devnation-fabric8-cdelivery/instructions.md

 ./scripts/set_kubenertes_env.sh
 ```

-# Deploy the CDelivery Kube applications on OS
+# Deploy the group of the cdelivery Kube applications on OSv3

 ```